Are The Smallest Unit Of Language That Carry Meaning

 Derivational morphemes are used to create new words from existing ones.
 They can change the meaning or the grammatical category (part of speech) of a word.
 Here are some key characteristics:

-- Change Meaning: They can significantly alter the meaning of the base word.
-For example, adding "un-" to "happy" creates "unhappy," which has the opposite meaning.
+• Change Meaning: They can significantly alter the meaning of the base word.
+Here's one way to look at it: adding "un-" to "happy" creates "unhappy," which has the opposite meaning.

-- Not Always Productive: Not all derivational morphemes can be attached to every word.
-For example, you can say "unhappy" but not "unsad."
+• Not Always Productive: Not all derivational morphemes can be attached to every word.
+To give you an idea, you can say "unhappy" but not "unsad."

 Examples of derivational morphemes: